hashicorp/terraform/website/docs/cli/commands/workspace/new.html.md

 The command-line flags are all optional.
 The supported flags are:

-* `-lock`         - Lock the state file when locking is supported.
-Defaults to true.
+* `-lock=false` - Don't hold a state lock during the operation.
+This is dangerous if others might concurrently run commands against the same workspace.
-* `-lock-timeout` - Duration to retry a state lock.
+* `-lock-timeout=DURATION` - Duration to retry a state lock.
 Default 0s.
 * `-state=path`   - Path to an existing state file to initialize the state of this environment.

 ## Example: Create